 My AirPods Blinking Orange – What to Do?

-Although the design of AirPods is minimalistic and overall simplistic, they do come with tiny LEDs.
-As you may have noticed, they don’t always flash with the same color.
-They can be solid green, solid orange, but also flash white and flash orange.
+As you may have noticed, AirPods LEDs don’t always flash with the same color.
+They can be solid green or solid orange and can flash white or orange.
 If your AirPods are solid green, that means that the battery has plenty of juice.
-If they are solid orange, then you have less than one charge on them.
+If they are solid orange, then you have less than one full charge on them.

 If the light is flashing white, that means that the device is ready to set up.
 On the other hand, if it blinks orange, it means that you have to set up your AirPods again.
 Not to worry, the setup process is a piece of cake.

-It’s much like setting up the AirPods for the first time.
-Go to the Home screen on your iPhone and open the lid on the case while the AirPods are inside.
-Keep in mind that you should place the AirPods case next to your phone.
+To set up your AirPods, go to the Home screen on your iPhone and open the lid on the case while the AirPods are inside.
+Make sure to place the AirPods case next to your phone.
 A notification should pop up immediately.
 Tap Connect.

 If you haven’t set up “Hey Siri” on your iPhone, the device will guide you through the process.
 This is true for gen-2 AirPods and AirPods Pro.